After Exposure of an Impacted Tooth

 Many times after the exposure of an un-erupted tooth, an orthodontic bracket or button and chain device may be bonded to the tooth that was exposed.
 Once the tissues have healed, these devices will be used by the orthodontist to guide the tooth into proper position.

-Right after the procedure, Dr. Steinberg or Dr. Nick will fix the chain to the braces to keep it from hanging down and interfering with chewing.
+Right after the procedure, Dr. Steinberg, Dr. Nick or Dr. Figueroa will fix the chain to the braces to keep it from hanging down and interfering with chewing.
 If the chain becomes loose, this is not usually something to worry about.
 It can be re-secured by your oral surgeon or orthodontist.

 After oral surgery, it is advised that you maintain a liquid and soft, non-chew, diet for the first 3 days.
 Eat only on the side of your mouth opposite the surgical site.
 Do not use drinking straws as the suction created may disturb the surgical site.